 "At Red Wing, OSHA safety footwear standards are a driving force in everything we do.
 That's why our safety program delivers superior-quality footwear that's specified for your employees and their job sites.
-Our footwear has all the features, fit and comfort your workers need to feel confident and productive on the job - and even more importantly - to go home safe and sound at the end of the day." -Tito Warren, President, Global Industrial Sales and Operations, Red Wing Shoe Company, 1-800-733-9464, redwingsafety.com
+Our footwear has all the features, fit and comfort your workers need to feel confident and productive on the job-and even more importantly-to go home safe and sound at the end of the day." -Tito Warren, President, Global Industrial Sales and Operations, Red Wing Shoe Company, 1-800-733-9464, redwingsafety.com

 General requirements.
-The employer Protective footwear that the employer demonstrates is at least as effective shall ensure that each affected employee uses protective footwear as protective footwear that is conwhen working in areas where there structed in accordance with one of is a danger of foot injuries due to the above consensus standards will falling or rolling objects, or objects be deemed to be in compliance with piercing the sole, or when the use of the requirements. protective footwear will protect the Occupational foot protection is affected employee from an electrical part of OSHA's Personal Protective hazard, such as a static-discharge or Equipment (PPE) standards. electric-shock hazard, that remains
+The employer shall ensure that each affected employee uses protective footwear when working in areas where there is a danger of foot injuries due to falling or rolling objects, or objects piercing the sole, or when the use of protective footwear will protect the affected employee from an electrical hazard, such as a static-discharge or electric-shock hazard, that remains after the employer takes other necessary protective measures.